-In our preclinical studies, these lead product candidates have demonstrated potent and selective protein degradation.
-We believe favorable clinical trial results in these initial oncology programs would provide validation of our platform as a new therapeutic modality for the potential treatment of diseases caused by dysregulated intracellular proteins regardless of therapeutic area.
+Each of bavdegalutamide, ARV-471 and ARV-766 has demonstrated potent and selective protein degradation in our preclinical studies.
+We believe favorable clinical trial results in these initial oncology programs could provide validation of our platform as a new therapeutic modality for the potential treatment of diseases caused by dysregulated intracellular proteins regardless of therapeutic area.